Sergei Parajanov: Biography

+In a 1988 interview, he stated, "Everyone knows that I have three motherlands.
+I was born in Georgia, worked in Ukraine and I'm going to die in Armenia."

-Break from Soviet Realism
+Break from Socialist Realism

 Andrey Tarkovsky's first film, Ivan's Childhood, had an enormous impact on Parajanov's self-discovery as a filmmaker.
 Later the influence became mutual, and he and Tarkovsky became close friends.
-Another influence was Italian filmmaker Pier Paolo Pasolini, who Parajanov would later describe as "like a God" to him and a director of "majestic style".
+Another influence was Italian filmmaker Pier Paolo Pasolini, whom Parajanov would later describe as "like a God" to him and a director of "majestic style".
 In 1965 Parajanov abandoned socialist realism and directed the poetic Shadows of Forgotten Ancestors, his first film over which he had complete creative control.
-It won numerous international awards and, unlike the subsequent The Color of Pomegranates, was relatively well received by the Soviet authorities.
-The Script Editorial Board at Goskino of Ukraine praised the film for "conveying the poetic quality and philosophical depth of M. Kotsiubynsky’s tale through the language of cinema," and called it "a brilliant creative success of the Dovzhenko studio."
-Moscow also agreed to Goskino of Ukraine's request to release the film with its original Ukrainian soundtrack intact, rather than redub the dialogue into Russian for Soviet-wide release, in order to preserve its Ukrainian flavor.
+It won numerous international awards and was well received by the Soviet authorities, who praised the film for "conveying the poetic quality and philosophical depth of Mykhailo Kotsiubynsky’s tale through the language of cinema," and called it "a brilliant creative success of the Dovzhenko film studio."
+Authorities allowed the release of the film with its original Ukrainian soundtrack intact, rather than redubbing the dialogue into Russian for Soviet-wide release, in order to preserve its Ukrainian integrity.
 (Russian dubbing was standard practice at that time for non-Russian Soviet films when they were distributed outside the republic of origin.)

-Parajanov departed Kyiv shortly afterwards for his ancestors' homeland, Armenia.
-In 1969, he embarked on Sayat Nova, a film that many consider to be his crowning achievement, though it was shot under relatively poor conditions and had a very small budget.
-Soviet censors intervened and banned Sayat Nova for its allegedly inflammatory content.
-Parajanov re-edited his footage and renamed the film The Color of Pomegranates.
-Actor Alexei Korotyukov remarked: "Paradjanov made films not about how things are, but how they would have been had he been God."
-Mikhail Vartanov wrote in 1969 that "Besides the film language suggested by Griffith and Eisenstein, the world cinema has not discovered anything revolutionarily new until The Color of Pomegranates ...".

-Imprisonment and later work
+In 1969, Parajanov moved to Armenia to work on his next film; this was the first time he had visited the country and instilled in him the influence to direct Sayat Nova.
+It was shot under relatively poor conditions and had a very small budget.
+Unlike Shadows of Forgotten Ancestors, Sayat Nova was not well received by Soviet authorities, who were quick to intervene and ban the film for its allegedly inflammatory content and lack of socialist realism.
+Parajanov re-edited the film and renamed it The Color of Pomegranates.